School Severe Weather and Natural Disaster Response

 Write a School Severe Weather Disaster Plan

-Your disaster plan is part of your school emergency operations plan (EOP).
-It should outline the action your school will take to prepare for, respond to, and recover from weather-related incidents.
-When writing your disaster plan, you should collaborate with your county’s emergency management director and seek guidance from your state’s department of education and agencies like the National Weather Service (NWS) and the American Red Cross.
-Tailor your plan to your specific school and plan for the worst-case scenarios.
+Your disaster plan nests inside the EOP and details how your campus will prepare for, respond to, and recover from weather‑related incidents.
+Collaborate with your county emergency management director, state department of education, the National Weather Service (NWS), and the American Red Cross.
+Tailor procedures to your school and include worst‑case scenarios.

 FEATURED RESOURCE